Chapter 7 Overview and the Creditors Meeting

 Creditors Meeting (341 Meeting)

-The creditors meeting is a meeting between you and any of your creditors if they decide to show up (hence, the name) and is presided over by the trustee.
-Most of them won't be there, but you must be there, for if you are not, your case will be dismissed and the automatic stay ended.
+The creditors meeting is a meeting between you and your creditors who show up (hence, the name) and is presided over by the trustee.
+Most creditors won't be there, but you must be there, for if you are not, your case will be dismissed and the automatic stay ended.
 If it is a joint filing, then both you and your spouse must attend the meeting.

-The creditors meeting — also known as a 341 meeting after the section of the bankruptcy code that concerns it — gives your creditors a chance to ask you questions concerning your debt to them.
-Because there is little that a creditor can do about your bankruptcy, most of them don't show up, especially representatives from the major credit card companies and banks.
+The creditors meeting — also called a 341 meeting after the section of the bankruptcy code that governs it — allows your creditors to ask you questions about your debt to them.
+Because there is little that a creditor can do about your bankruptcy, most don't show up, especially representatives from the major credit card companies and banks.
 However, some local creditors might show up, especially if you ran a business that used local suppliers and services.
 Most of these creditors are small businesses and many of them do not realize that there is little they can do other than ask you questions.

 The trustee will most certainly ask you questions.
-Most of these questions will concern your income, assets, whether you will receive an inheritance, insurance proceeds, or other income in the near future, and whether you read and verified all the information entered into the bankruptcy forms that you filed.
-(This is asked because most filers use attorneys, who enter most of the information into the forms by asking you questions or using your credit reports for information on your debts.)
+Most of these questions will concern your income, assets, whether you will soon receive an inheritance, insurance proceeds, or other income, and whether you read and verified all the information entered into the bankruptcy forms that you filed.
+(This is asked because most filers use attorneys, who enter the information into the forms by asking you questions or using your credit reports for information on your debts.)
 The trustee will also ask any questions to resolve either inconsistent or incomplete information in your bankruptcy petition.

 In a no-asset case, the trustee probably will not ask too many questions, unless the information you provided is suspect.
 In fact, your meeting with the trustee will probably last about 5 minutes or less, simply because the trustee only gets $60 of your $299 filing fee, so it would be unprofitable for her to spend much time questioning you unless she thinks you are hiding assets or are dishonest.
 Furthermore, there are often 10, 20 or more other bankruptcy petitioners in the same room for interviews about their cases.
 Often, several petitioners are represented by the same attorney, so the trustee will have each attorney come up for the interview, and then, each of the attorney's clients will come up sequentially to be interviewed.
 This is done so that the attorney can have all their papers ready at one time — the attorney remains seated with the trustee until all his clients have been interviewed.